-April 2013 is Global Awareness Month!
+April 2015 is Global Awareness Month!

 NDSU's Global Awareness Month is an annual month long series of events designed to explore and celebrate diversity from around the world.

-Tuesday, April 2
+Thursday, April 2

 Parade of Nations

 Parade of Nations is the official start of Global Awareness Month.
 Students carry the flags of their home countries through the Memorial Union at this colorful event.
 Please join us for cake and coffee after the ceremony.

 Noon – 1 p.m., Hidatsa Room